pingfanH/fla_remake/README.md

 You can breakaway what exportname you want!

-It is used to solve the problem that low-configuration computers cannot open large FLA files
+It is used to solve the problem that low-configuration computers hard to open large FLA files

 EASY TO USE：